alexfloripavieira/Mars-Rover-Explorer/README.md

 # Mars-Rover-Explorer
-Repository to create a program to techl test
+Repository to create a program for a tech test